harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 :math:`(\alpha, \rho, \ell, \mu, \theta)` were considered in order to represent different states of knowledge.
 We verified that the results of our analysis were not sensitive to this range of priors.
-For example in our choice of :math:`\mu`, which provides a base-level for the weekly mean :math:`m_{t}`, we considered variants of uniform, normal and triangle distributions, for example :math:`\mathcal{N}(10000,3),\mathcal{U}(3000,25000)` and :math:`\text{Tri}(3000,25000,10000)`.
-We observed reasonable similarity between the distributions and ultimately decided to work with the uniform since it best represented our prior beliefs.
+For example in our choice of :math:`\mu`, which provides the base-level for the weekly mean :math:`m_{t}`, we considered variants of uniform, normal and triangle distributions, including :math:`\mathcal{N}(10000,3),\mathcal{U}(3000,25000)` and :math:`\text{Tri}(3000,25000,10000)`.
+We observed reasonable similarity between the distributions and ultimately decided to work with the uniform distribution since it best represented our prior beliefs.

 Model Choice
 ============